Esther Feels Stronger and More Active in Class!

 Teachers were just as excited as the students about the new rain tank on campus!

 "Our students will now have peace of mind while they're in school because they will have enough water to drink and even practice hygiene chores.
-They will also be arriving to school early because they will no longer be burdened with carrying water from home.
-The clean water from the tank will also inhibit contraction of water-related infections which would force some learners to be out of school while they seek [and] undergo treatment.
+They will be arriving to school early because they will no longer be burdened with carrying water from home.
+The clean water from the tank will inhibit [the] contraction of water-related infections, which would force some learners to be out of school while they seek [and] undergo treatment.
 These benefits will enable the students to concentrate in class and get good grades, fostering a better future," said 50-year-old teacher Esther Mwikali.

 Esther Mwikal.